How To Check If There Is Demand For Your Product

-Before starting an online business, you must confirm that there are actually going to be customers (demand) for your product or service.
-It sounds pretty basic stuff but you would be amazed how many start up entrepreneurs get so wrapped up in turning their ideas into reality that they completely forget this!
+Before starting or expanding an online business into new countries, you must confirm that there are actually going to be customers (demand) for your product or service.
+It sounds pretty basic stuff but you would be amazed how many entrepreneurs get so wrapped up in turning their ideas into reality that they completely forget this!

 It's time to do your market research thoroughly to ensure that you truly understand who you are selling to and more importantly if they want to buy and if they are ready to buy.